wallaceoc/DevOps-Course-Workshop-Module-08-Serverless/during_workshop_09.md

 You can check whether you have been successful by using the Azure Portal to see if your function is adding data to the Azure Table.

+> To use table storage you need the correct version of the [Extensions Bundle](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-register#extension-bundles).
+At the time of writing you will need to use version 2 of the extensions bundle (you can set the version in the `host.json` file).

 ## Part 4 - Communicating between functions

 AcmeSub need to be able to translate their subtitles into multiple different languages.
 One way we could architect this is to have our initial function queue up a function instance per language to do the translation.
 To help us achieve this we are going to be using Azure Queue storage.